lokesh-c-das/COMP7012/README.md

+## An online platform to buy and sell cars for the students of the university of memphis
 # Before running app
 Seed database after migration.
 So, run `rails db:migrate:reset db:seed`
 - Authority username/email: **report@memphis.edu** and password: **authority**